omarzatarain/extortion/README.md

       "confusion_matrix.xlsx": The comparison between the results in classified_sentences and the gold-standard

-THe output files are provided for the convenience of the readers of this repository.
+The output files will be generated on  experiments reproduction, however, the output files are provided for the convenience of the readers of this repository.

 ## INSTRUCTIONS